 If your soakaway is located under a patio or driveway then the cost to lift and re-lay the material could be more than the soakaway itself.
 The price depends on what type of surface you have; blocks, concrete, tarmac, patio slabs etc.

 Mini digger hire isn’t included in our price guide.
 If you need to dig deep, it will cost you more.
-How deep will depend on your garden, elevated locations are an issue for soakaway construction as you’ll need to dig deep.
+How deep will depend on your garden, elevated locations are an issue for soakaway construction as you’ll need to dig deep enough for the water to flow down to the desired depth.

 Ease of access is also a key issue.
 If you don’t have direct access to the location of the soakaway, then your tradespeople may have to go through the house or via a neighbour’s property.
 This will add time and cost to the project.

-If you have several different surface areas connecting to the same soakaway (roof gutter, conservatory, patio, driveway etc.) then more piping and man hours will be needed.
+If you have several different surface areas connecting to the same soakaway (roof gutter, conservatory, patio, driveway etc.) then more piping, crates and man-hours will be needed.

 If your soakaway is located under a driveway, it will require reinforced crates that cost more.